zeritti/prometheus-community-helm-charts/charts/prometheus/README.md

 ### NetworkPolicy

-Enabling Network Policy for Prometheus will secure connections to Alert Manager and Kube State Metrics by only accepting connections from Prometheus Server.
-All inbound connections to Prometheus Server are still allowed.

-To enable network policy for Prometheus, install a networking plugin that implements the Kubernetes NetworkPolicy spec, and set `networkPolicy.enabled` to true.
+To enable network policy for Prometheus, install a networking plugin that implements the Kubernetes NetworkPolicy spec, and set `networkPolicy.enabled` to _true_.

 If NetworkPolicy is enabled for Prometheus' scrape targets, you may also need to manually create a networkpolicy which allows it.